kingluddite/web-dev-notes/js/express/02-routes.md

 # Adding Routes

-* naming convention
+* Naming convention
     - `mock`
-        + we name our folder `mock` to show that it is created by us internally
+        + We name our folder `mock` to show that it is created by us internally

 [hip lipsum](http://hipsum.co/)

+* A cool site for quick, hip and happening lorem ipsum filler text

 ## Important
 If you change `app.js`, you need to shut down server and restart it for the changes to take affect.
-If you don't see your changes and wonder why, this should be what you do to troubleshoot first.
+If you don't see your changes and wonder why, this should be what you troubleshoot first.

 ## Add a blogs route
-This will pull in the json data onto our `localhost:3000/blog` route
+This will pull in the **json** data onto our `localhost:3000/blog` route

+**src/app.js**

 ```js
 app.get( '/blog', function( req, res ) {